microsoft/dotnet/Documentation/update testing-with-ryujit.md

 If you find a problem that appears to be a bug with the .NET JIT compiler, we want to know about it!
 Please report the bug at [Visual Studio Connect](https://connect.microsoft.com/VisualStudio) or as a [microsoft/dotnet issue](https://github.com/microsoft/dotnet/issues).

-**Important** Follow the steps in this document carefully.
-Serious problems might occur if you modify the registry incorrectly.
+**Important** Follow these steps in this document carefully.
+Serious problems might be occur if you modify the registry incorrectly.
 Before you modify it, [back up the registry](http://support.microsoft.com/kb/322756) so that it can be  restored in case problems occur.